 Ad-hoc reviewer for Management Science, Marketing Science, Journal of Marketing Research, Journal of Consumer Research, Journal of Academy of Marketing Science, Journal of Retailing, California Management Review, AMA Summer Educator's Conference, AMA Winter Educator's Conference, and Relationship Marketing Conferences.

-Quoted in Forbes India, New York Times, Financial Times, Newsweek, Business Week, The Wall Street Journal Online, Fox 42 News, Times of India, Süddeutsche Zeitung, Frankfurter Allgemeine Zeitung, Frankfurter Rundschau, Berliner Zeitung and many other publications.
+Quoted in NPR, Forbes India, New York Times, Financial Times, Newsweek, Business Week, The Wall Street Journal Online, Fox 42 News, Times of India, Süddeutsche Zeitung, Frankfurter Allgemeine Zeitung, Frankfurter Rundschau, Berliner Zeitung and many other publications.

 TV appearances on Times of India, CBS, FOX, NECN and PBS stations.